Documentation

 |> Async.Start

-• RPC-callable methods have argument types that are serializable to JSON.
+• They have argument types that are serializable to JSON.

-• RPC-callable methods have a return type that is serializable to JSON, or are of type Async<'T> or Task<'T> where 'T is such a type.
+• They have a return type that is serializable to JSON, or are of type Async<'T> or Task<'T> where 'T is such a type.

-These calls allow for asynchronous, callback-based processing of the server response.
-They utilize Async<'T> or Task<'T> abstraction to express multi-step asynchronous workflows.
-The implementation uses nested JavaScript callbacks.
+As the most often-used RPC variant, these calls allow for asynchronous, callback-based processing of the server response.
+In the method implementation, they use Async<'T> or Task<'T> and they lend themselves easily to multi-step asynchronous workflows.
+The client-side implementation uses nested JavaScript callbacks under the hood.

 For example: